 While prohibiting child labor under the age of 14 years, the Indian charter goes further in advancing rights of children by mandating free and compulsory education as a fundamental right under Article 45.
 Under article 25A Pakistan's constitution has similar provisions for education entitlements and child welfare.
 Thus, both constitutions are closer to rights of the child under the CRC though extensive lacunae remain in fully adopting global standards.
+15

-&lt;sup>12Sodani, Priyanshi, and Ashwarya Sharma.
+13Sodani, Priyanshi, and Ashwarya Sharma.
 "The Principle of Non Discrimination as a Vehicle for the Protection of Economic, Social and Cultural Rights."
 Issue 5 Int'l JL Mgmt. & Human.
 5 (2022): 480.

-&lt;sup>13Malik, Iftikhar H. Religious minorities in Pakistan.
+14Malik, Iftikhar H. Religious minorities in Pakistan.
 Vol. 6.
 London: Minority rights group international, 2002.

-&lt;sup>14Weiner, Myron.
+15Weiner, Myron.
 The child and the state in India: Child labor and education policy in comparative perspective.
 Princeton University Press, 1991.